 Enrollment in the second year is contingent on successfully completing all first year requirements with a cumulative QPR of 2.5.
 Dental Hygiene clinical courses begin in the fall term.
 The Associate in Science degree curriculum is open only to full-time Dental Hygiene students.
 Clinical students are required to submit a physical, dental, and visual acuity report, provide proof of required immunizations and Tuberculin/PPD record, and must maintain certification in cardiopulmonary resuscitation for the Health Care Provider.

-All admitted students are subject to a background check conducted by an outside agency, Verified Credentials, Inc. All information is maintained confidentially.
+All admitted students are subject to a background check conducted by an outside agency.
+All information is maintained confidentially.